The Manchester Oratory

 Saint Chad & St Chad's

-When the first Catholic chapel was built in Manchester after the Reformation in the eighteenth century it was dedicated to St Chad, the seventh-century bishop of this region of England (then part of the Kingdom of Mercia).
-In choosing him as its beloved patron the Catholics of Manchester, finally re-emerging after centuries of persecution, were keen to show that their faith and that of St Chad were one and the same; that an unbroken unity of faith, sacraments and priesthood - the Catholic Church - has continued to exist here down through the centuries.
+When the first Catholic chapel was built in Manchester after the ‘Reformation’ in the eighteenth century it was dedicated to St Chad, the seventh-century bishop of this region of England (then part of the Kingdom of Mercia).
+In choosing him as its beloved patron the Catholics of Manchester, finally re-emerging after centuries of persecution, were keen to show that their faith and that of St Chad were one and the same; that an unbroken unity of faith, sacraments and priesthood - the Catholic Church - had continued to exist here down through the centuries.

 Whatever the political and religious upheavals of the day, there has always been a group of Catholics in Manchester stretching back to the time of the Roman garrison nearly two thousand years ago.
 They had been brought together by St Chad and then flourished in the Middle Ages, with great devotion to Our Lady the Mother of God, and to St Peter, from whose successors they received the Gospel.
 In the winter of persecution they remained steadfast but hidden, bloodied but not beaten, to come out into the open again and blossom in the Second Spring of our holy faith in the nineteenth century.